-d) Project team capability and availability
+6.1.4 Project team capability and availability

 Bidders are required to provide a team of professionals with the necessary knowledge, experience and expertise to undertake and complete all the tasks contained in this Terms of Reference.
+The EAP must be registered with EAPASA.
 A project team organogram must be provided indicating key positions such as Study Leader, Task leaders and Specialists.
 Persons proposed for these positions must be identified and supported by their CV's of one to two A4 pages each, which is to be included in an Appendix.
 Brief capability statements must be given for each designated team member, emphasising recent experience relevant to the task envisaged.